abrasive/shairport/TROUBLESHOOTING.md

 ```
 sudo iwconfig wlan0 power off
 ```
-Alternatively, add the following line:
+Alternatively, (also for the Raspberry Pi), add the following line:
 ```
 wireless-power off
 ```